Key lessons developers can take away from Breath of the Wild

 Many open-world games have to grapple with photorealistic environments that can draw the player attention in a lot of different directions.
 To keep players on the right path, many employ a special vision mode that will have some root in the game’s story, but ultimately be responsible for keeping them on the right track.
 We discussed how Breath of the Wild's art and spatial design keeps players from struggling to identify what to do/where to go, and how it helps keep players flowing through the open world.

-At one point, a Twitch viewer asked us if we’d experimented with the Amiibo system yet (we haven’t), but it’s worth noting because it’s a system that gives players key ingrediants and items no matter where they are in the game.
+At one point, a Twitch viewer asked us if we’d experimented with the Amiibo system yet (we haven’t), but it’s worth noting because it’s a system that gives players key ingredients and items no matter where they are in the game.
 But that isn’t necessarily a good thing!
 As we discussed, part of Breath of the Wild’s allure is in finding various items and how they interact, which doesn’t work well if you can call them up on demand.

 While many developers and players have been fawning over the Zora Prince Sidon and his—physique—we took note that a lot of Breath of the Wild seems to revisit major story/pacing beats covered by Ocarina of Time, A Link to the Past, and other games.
 That’s not inherently bad on its own, and enough innovation seems to be in place to keep it from being another run around Hyrule, but this leaves characters like Zelda and the Gerudo tribe in some awkward situations, since both are still saddled with the uncomfortable tropes of their origins.
 Zelda is still effectively kidnapped, and the all-female tribe of Gerudo are caught in an awkward scene that other critics have explained doesn’t do a service to transgender players.